-Important: Please read the following instructions carefully, failure to do so could lead to serious personal injury and / or damage to the inverter welder.
+IMPORTANT: Please read the following instructions carefully, failure to do so could lead to serious personal injury and / or damage to the welder

-When using your inverter welder, basic safety precautions should always be followed to reduce the risk of personal injury and / or damage to the inverter welder.
+When using your inverter welder, basic safety precautions should always be followed to reduce the risk of personal injury and / or damage to the welder.

-Read all of these instructions before operating the inverter welder and save this user manual for future reference.
+Read all of these instructions before operating the welder and save this user manual for future reference.

-The inverter welder should not be modified or used for any application other than that for which it was designed.
+The welder should not be modified or used for any application other than that for which it was designed.

-This inverter welder was designed to supply electric current for ARC welding.
+This welder was designed to supply electric current for Tig or Arc welding.